dfedorov-solace/solace-openmama-publish-subscribe/_docs/publish-subscribe.md

 Message published: Thu Jul 14 14:23:00 2016
 ```

-We will see the *topicSubscriber* receiving messages and logging them to the connsole:
+You will see the *topicSubscriber* receiving messages and logging them to the connsole:

 ```
 $ ./topicSubscriber